Deborah Liverman

 Pronouns: she/her/hers

-Lydia provides communications support for both CAPD and the Office of Graduate Education.
+Lydia provides communications and operations support for CAPD.
 She holds a BA in Graphic Design & English from Campbell University, and her experience includes four years in communications for nonprofits and live entertainment as well as seven years teaching writing and literature.

 What did you dream about being when you were a kid?
 I was convinced that I’d be a horse trainer in the Midwest – not sure why, since I’d never left the East Coast!